 There are no term limits in the State Courts System, but all judges and justices must retire by their 75th birthday.

-To be elected or appointed to a judicial seat, an individual must have graduated from a law school accredited by the American Bar Association; must be a member of the Florida Bar Association; must be a registered voter; and must reside in the geographic area they will represent.
+To be elected or appointed to a judicial seat, an individual must have graduated from a law school accredited by the American Bar Association; must be a member of The Florida Bar; must be a registered voter; and must reside in the geographic area they will represent.

 There are 32 judges in the circuit and every two years the judges elect a chief judge to oversee the business side of the court.

-Judges are considred generalists and rotate division assignments every two-three years, but the length of the assignment and division of the court may vary.
+Judges are considered generalists and rotate division assignments every two-three years, but the length of the assignment and division of the court may vary.